phanxuanphucnd/Active-learning-in-NLP/README.md

 # Active learning in Nature Language Processing

+Reading List of Active learning by Phuc Phan © Copyright 2022.

 ### Surveys

 - A Survey of Active Learning for Natural Language Processing, 2022, [[Paper]](https://arxiv.org/abs/2210.10109)